 Children must be at least 1m tall to ride the rides – 1.2m for Infinity.
 They need to be confident around water, though not necessarily strong swimmers; armbands may be worn.
 Exception to this is Infinity, it has a very deep water exit and is not recommended to anyone who is a weak swimmer.

 There will be big, brave 4 year olds who are just fine and 7 year olds who aren’t really sure.
 Just because they are tall enough, they won’t all be bold enough, nobody knows your child better than you – the more adventurous types will love the thrill of the flumes, but some can be worried.
 Usually around age six the tall enough and brave enough come together and they will have the time of their lives.
-Remember for health and safety reasons there is no lap riding and all our slides are single rides.
+Remember for health and safety reasons there is NO lap riding and all our slides are single rides.
 Be sure to follow the slide instructions, all are feet first, absolutely no head first sliding.
 Younger ones will feel more confident with someone that they know going ahead and in behind them, so do try to bring two adults or at least an older more independent child in your party.
 Failing that, send your child down ahead of you, being sure to give them time to slide down, they can be slower than usual and encourage them to exit immediately.
 Some slides have shallow water exits which may be better to try first whilst they get used to the whole idea, try Red River Roller, is a good first slide experience.
 Check out the main splash area, so you and they can see what happens when you come out of the slides.
 In the Mississippi Drifter it is possible to get separated, it isn’t a lazy river ride and though enormous fun, it can be a little daunting for littlies, especially when busy.
 Don’t panic if you end up without your tyre but do get them back on if you can.
-It is only max 1m deep so most should be able to stand, but there are lifeguard positions at the top and mid-way if assistance is required.
+It is max 1.2m deep, but there are lifeguard positions at the top and mid-way if assistance is required.
 All our staff are uniformed, so make sure they know to speak to a person in uniform if you become separated, it can happen and is best to be prepared.

 We also have areas specifically for smaller children and they may find that more to their liking.
 Toddlers will love swimming in Ricky’s Reef (just off the changing area) and Buccaneers’ SplashZone is a watery, interactive playground for under 8s – it’s upstairs so don’t miss it!